frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/energy-point-system.md

 <img class="screenshot" src="/docs/assets/img/energy-point-system/review-system.gif">
 For reviewing, user needs to have review points which can be assigned by System Manager through **Energy Point Settings**.

-You can also setup auto review point allocation from 'Energy Point Settings'
+You can also setup auto review point allocation from 'Energy Point Settings':
 <img class="screenshot" src="/docs/assets/img/energy-point-system/auto-review-point-allocation.png">

 ### 4.3 Leaderboard
-> Go To Social Home > Leaderboard (side navigation bar)
+Go To Social Home > Leaderboard (side navigation bar)

 Leaderboard shows user's standing in the organization.